JuheonChu/Comp491-Transformers-TechSpike/README.md

 **Tech-Spike**

-This repository is created for Dickinson College Senior seminar Tech-spike project assigned to Team 1.
+This repository is created for Dickinson College Senior seminar Tech-spike project assigned to Transformers group.
 All team members in Team 1 are required to be highly proficient in skills required for contributing to Hugging's Transformers open source project.
-So, Team 1 is working on the tech-spike in terms of 3 most frequent deep learning libraries performed by following members:
+Three mainstream libraries that are utilized for Hugging's Transformers are PyTorch, TensorFlow, and Jax.
+Therefore, Transformers group assigned following responsible team members to implement tech-spike features using following deep learning libraries.

 * PyTorch: John Chu, Adia Wu
 * TensorFlow: Evan Bates, Billy Lee